New hardware dominates the conversation, but older

 bought my One S which are equally relevant today:

-Q1.
-Can we play Xbox One and Xbox 360
+Can you play Xbox One and Xbox 360

 games on the Xbox One S/X?